wendahere/GoGetter/Journal.md

 **Dispensing mechanism:**

 - For the design of the feedtray, Mr Soh stated that if the other 3 sides of the wall of the body is not load bearing, then their height need not to match the height of the front wall.
 This might help to cut cost in the manufacture of the feed tray drawers.
-- For the motor bracket, Mr Soh suggested to change the design into using bent 3mm steel,
+- For the motor bracket, Mr Soh suggested to change the design into using bent 3mm steel.
 - For our angle bar that is used to support the coil, the bending relief should be perpendicular to the bending line rather than parallel to it.
-- With regards to the chance a prize on the highest level might get caught by the coils on the level below it when it gets dispensed, Mr Soh suggested to make ramps for the top 2 levels.
+- With regards to the chance a prize on the highest level might get caught by the coils on the level below it when it gets dispensed, Mr Soh suggested to make ramps for the bottom 2 levels.
 - Motor bracket change to use 3mm thick stainless steel (bending), but same design and dimension.

 **Frame:**